skip to main content

 Original Driver’s License

-• Vision, Written and Road Skills tests required, but Written and Road Skills tests may be waived if applicant is over 18 and has had an out of state license for at least 6 months.
+- Vision, written and road Skills tests required, but written test may be waived if applicant is over 18 and holds a valid out of state license

 Motorcycle Endorsement